mantidproject/mantid/docs/source/release/v6.6.0/direct_geometry.rst

 - An option to reset the extracted data in the right hand side plot has been added to :ref:`ALFView <ALFView-ref>`.
 - The average two theta value is now displayed in :ref:`ALFView <ALFView-ref>` when a tube is selected.
 - The number of selected tubes is now displayed in :ref:`ALFView <ALFView-ref>` when the tube selection is changed.
-- The FunctionBrowser widget has been replaced with a box to specify the peak centre of a Flat Background + Gaussian in :ref:`ALFView <ALFView-ref>`.
 - The ``Fit`` button will now trigger the calculation of the Rotation angle, if the Fit is successful.
 - Updated the documentation for the :ref:`ALFView <ALFView-ref>` interface.
-- :ref:`LagrangeILLReduction <algm-LagrangeILLReduction>` now allows the user to select normalisation approach, loads time and temperature metadata from the ASCII files.
-It also properly handles interpolation and energy range of the water correction depending on the user's choice for the ``UseIncidentEnergy`` property value.
+- :ref:`LagrangeILLReduction <algm-LagrangeILLReduction>` now allows the user to select normalisation approach, loads time, and temperature metadata from the ASCII files.
+Additionally, it now properly handles interpolation and energy range of the water correction, depending on the value of ``UseIncidentEnergy``.

 Bugfixes
 ############